neuralvis/elpa-mirror/melpa/inform-readme.txt

 - is distinct from links which are referencing further Info documentation.

+Inform is checking if the Info documents are relevant Elisp and Emacs related files to avoid false positives.
+Please see the customization variable `inform-none-emacs-or-elisp-documents'.

 The code uses mostly mechanisms from Emacs' lisp/help-mode.el file.